-Please follow the manufacturer's documentation on mounting the hardware, and install the Viper software on your PC.
+Please follow the manufacturer's documentation on mounting the hardware, and installing the Viper software on your PC.

-Start the Viper software.
-It expects defining a curve for each encoder.
+First, start the Viper software.
+It expects to define a curve for each encoder.
 The curve maps the different encoder positions to focal lengths or focus distances.
 When using Aximmetry this is not needed, since the mapping has to be done in Aximmetry's own Camera Calibrator.
-Therefore it's recommended to define a simple two-point linear curve in Viper.
+Therefore, it's recommended to define a simple two-point linear curve in Viper.
 The values do not matter, but we recommend using the [1,2] interval for simplicity.

 Click CONNECT TO HARDWARE.

 Set the zoom ring to the widest position on your camera.
 Enter 1 as the Lens Value and click ADD POINT.

 Then set the zoom ring to the narrowest position on your camera.
 Enter 2 as the Lens Value and click ADD POINT.

 Click CREATE CURVE.
 You should get a curve like this:

 Click SAVE CURVE.
 Name it as you wish.
 From now on, whenever you use the system with Aximmetry, select and load this curve.

 Go to Manage Devices in Aximmetry.
 This can be reached from the Startup Configuration of either Aximmetry Composer or Aximmetry Camera Calibrator.